ZH59/Programming-Language/README.md

-# COMP3109 Assignment 2
-We built parser, compiler and intepretor for a simple imperative language µ.
+I built parser, compiler and intepretor for a simple imperative language µ.
 In the language µ, we have single integer variables only.
 There is no structured control-flow: µ only has goto and conditional-goto statements.
 We also did automatic program code optimisation such as unreachable code removal, constant propagation, and deadcode eliminsation.